Los Angeles police have identified a suspect in the killing of Nipsey Hussle

 "Anyone with information related to his whereabouts or this deadly shooting is urged to contact South Bureau Homicide at 323-786-5100."

-On Monday night, a massive crowd gathered on the streets of south Los Angeles for a memorial to the rapper.
+On Monday night, a massive crowd gathered on the streets of south Los Angeles for a memorial to the rapper, which ended abruptly when multiple people were trampled and police -- armed with riot gear and batons -- began forming containment lines.

-Several people were injured during the event, including at least one police officer, police spokeswoman Meghan Aguilar said during a news briefing.
+One police officer also was injured, police spokeswoman Meghan Aguilar said during a news briefing.

-The Los Angeles Police Department was on "modified tactical alert" during the memorial, the police department said.
-Officers were seen with riot gear and batons on a live signal from CNN affiliate KCAL/KCBS.

 At one point, there was "mass panic and chaos" in the area, with about 300 people running from the location at once, she said.
 It is unclear what, if anything, caused the stampede.